-This list comprises books selected as a representative sample from what is perhaps the Library's finest research collection, Californiana.
-Charles F. Lummis, City Librarian between 1905 and 1910, acquired much of the material on the Spanish and Mexican periods of California history; John D. Bruckman, Collection Development Manager from 1968 until his untimely death in 1979, added many important titles from the American period.
+This list comprises books selected as a representative sample from what is perhaps the Library's most focused research collection, Californiana.
+Charles F. Lummis (City Librarian, 1905 and 1910), acquired much of the material on the Spanish and Mexican periods of California history.
+John D. Bruckman (Collection Development Manager, 1968-1979), added many important titles from the American period.
 The section is arranged chronologically, and begins with the very rare Informe of 1702 by Piccolo.
 A highlight from the Mexican period is Estrada's 1835 decree declaring Los Angeles a city and capital of the territory.
 The American period is represented by early Los Angeles imprints, and ends with a Lummis manuscript of 1928.
 The descriptions were written by Jeff Weber and Romaine Ahlstrom.
 Edwin Carpenter of the Huntington Library graciously helped with this section.

 The First Printed Account of California